SeraphJACK/SimpleLogin/README.md

 ResourceLocation: `simplelogin:timeout`

-This plugin will kick players who haven't log in after a specific period of time(defined in Simple Login's configuration, default is 60 seconds).
+This plugin will kick players who haven't log in after a specific time (defined in Simple Login's configuration, default is 60 seconds).

 This plugin is enabled by default.

 ## Commands

-All commands have auto complete support.
+All commands have auto-complete support.

 - `/simplelogin unregister <PlayerName>`